Natural disasters can affect tourism businesses in many ways and impacts employees, customers, competitors and the local community.

 The Community Recovery Ready Reserve pool ensures Queensland communities are supported and have the assistance needed to recover from a disaster in an effective and timely manner.

-*These packages are jointly funded by the Commonwealth and Queensland Governments under the Disaster Recovery Funding Arrangements.
+*These packages are jointly funded by the Australian Government and Queensland Government under the Disaster Recovery Funding Arrangements.